ISL 2020-21: Pritam Kotal has special emotions for the maroon and green jersey | Goal.com

 "We will definitely be a bit ahead mentally in Friday's derby after winning the Kerala match.
 We were the champions last year.
 So we have to play like champions, that's what I am telling everyone."

-The 27-year old has participated in 13 derbies and his most memorable clash remains the one where the Mariners won 2-1 in Siliguri, a hotspot for East Bengal fans.
+The 27-year old has participated in many such encounters and his most memorable clash remains the one where the Mariners won 2-1 in Siliguri, a hotspot for East Bengal fans.
 It was in this match that Sony Norde scored a stunning free-kick and did the 'sten gun' celebration which is a rage amongst fans even today.

 "The derby win in Siliguri will always be special.
 The East Bengal fans were in overwhelming numbers that day.
 Yet we won the match convincingly.
 We silenced them and it was altogether a different kind of feeling.